Residence Hall Policies

 Keep your University ID with you at all times.
 It is your responsibility to ensure that you have access to your housing assignment.
 Should you get locked out, go to the front desk of your building and they will assist you.
 Staff will need to verify your identity before giving you a file key or keying you in.
 All file keys must be returned to the desk within 15 minutes.
 A student who requires more than 3 lockouts will be referred to the Building Director for a meeting.

 The only pets permitted in the residence halls and apartments are goldfish or tropical fish.
 They must be kept in self-sustaining fishbowls or aquariums, with a maximum of 10 gallons of water for habitation.
 Piranhas are not permitted.
 When the residence halls and apartments are closed for periods of more than four days, fish must be taken home.
-All other animals, such as an Emotional Support Animal or Service Animal, that are not registered with the Disabilities Service Office (DSO), must be removed within 24 hours upon Residence Hall staff’s discovery.
+With the exception of Service Animals, all other animals that are not registered with the Disabilities Service Office (DSO), such as an Emotional Support Animal, must be removed within 24 hours upon Residence Hall staff’s discovery.
 Students who live in our residence halls that require assistance animals may contact the DSO for more information.
+Unless it is a service animal, visitors are not permitted inside the residence halls, suites, or apartments with their animals.

 Any student organization that wishes to post signs or publicity in a residential building must gain permission from the Residence Life and Housing and Dining Services Office.
 All posters must have the Kutztown University logo.
 Distribution of approved items will be handled centrally from the main office in Old Main 106.